ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0007-centralised-openapi.md

 ### Decision

 We should investigate the use of a centralised OpenAPI Specification.
-However within that research we should ensure we are not over engineering the solution and that the benefits would outway the cost of maintenance.
+Within that research we should ensure we are not over engineering the solution and that the benefits would outway the cost of maintenance.

 ### Consequences